 Being truly customer-centric is about giving your support team a voice in your company to influence decision-making across departments.
 Don’t be shy about making this obvious.

-It pays to let your customers know that their input has impact.
+It pays to let your customers know that their input has an impact.

 99% of customer support experts believe that customers have higher expectations of service quality now than ever before.
 Investing in quality is important to make sure you stay ahead of your competitors (or at least keep up with them!).
 But providing excellent customer experiences also plays a big part in generating company revenue and growth.